thebeanogamer/linkshortener/README.md

 [![Build Status](https://dev.azure.com/thebeanogamer/linkshortener/_apis/build/status/Validate%20Pipeline?branchName=master)](https://dev.azure.com/thebeanogamer/linkshortener/_build/latest?definitionId=5&branchName=master) [![Build Status](https://dev.azure.com/thebeanogamer/linkshortener/_apis/build/status/Deploy%20Pipeline?branchName=master)](https://dev.azure.com/thebeanogamer/linkshortener/_build/latest?definitionId=6&branchName=master) ![Licence](https://img.shields.io/github/license/thebeanogamer/linkshortener) ![Python 3.8.x](https://img.shields.io/badge/python-3.8.x-yellow.svg)

 This project is an over-engineered Link Shortener built using as many AWS services as was reasonably possible.
-An example deployment of this is deployed on <https://beano.dev>.
+An example deployment of this is available on <https://beano.dev>.

 ## Usage

 ### Deploy

-Before running the deployment you must manually create a certificate in `us-east-1` and configure SES in a region of your choice.
-Unless you request a usage limit increase from AWS, you will need to manually verify your email within SES.
+Before running the deployment, you must manually create a certificate for your domain in `us-east-1` and configure SES and Route 53 in a region of your choice.
+Unless you request a usage limit increase from AWS, you will need to manually [verify your email](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/sending-authorization-identity-owner-tasks-verification.html) within SES.
 You will also need to set the following environment variables on the deploying machine.

 Variable | Value
 --- | ---
-`ADMIN_CONTACT` | The email address for updates to be sent to `DOMAIN` | The domain your shortener will be hosted on `FALLBACK_URL` | The URL to redirect to in the absence of a specifically defined one `SES_REGION` | The region where you have configured SES
+`ADMIN_CONTACT` | The email address for updates to be sent to `DOMAIN` | The domain your shortener will be hosted on `FALLBACK_URL` | The URL to redirect to in the absence of a specifically defined one `REGION` | The region to deploy to
+`SES_REGION` | The region where you have configured SES

 ```bash